Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Experimental Setup

 \subsection{Quantifying Rhythmic and Spatial Complexity}

 To address \textbf{Q1}, we first identify the factors that affect the difficulty of drumming in a given song and then train specialist policies.
 The primary difference in songs complexity lies in the pattern of drum hits, both in time and space.
-To systematically assess these patterns, we introduce a set of features that capture the song’s key characteristics, such as beats per minute (BPM), normalized Pairwise Variability Index (nPVI) of the inter-onset intervals (IOI), time signature changes, the number of distinct drums used, and hit distribution entropy.
-These features are described in detail below and collectively provide a quantitative measure of the song's complexity.
+To systematically assess these patterns, we introduce a set of features that capture the song’s key characteristics.
+These features, described in detail below, provide a quantitative measure of a song's complexity.